piyumaldk/ai-demo-space/README.md

 The app will be available at `http://localhost:5173`.

+## Configurations

-By default the frontend calls the BFF at `http://localhost:8000`.
-Override this by setting the environment variable before starting:
+Override this by setting the environment variable before starting to change backend URL

 ```bash
 VITE_BFF_URL=http://localhost:8000 npm run dev